The Grand Burstin Hotel: Royal visit

 Shorncliffe Army Camp received a visit of review from Queen Victoria and Prince Albert on 9 August 1855.
 A Foreign Legion of approximately 2,900 arrived in Folkestone for the visit under the command of Brigadier-General Raines and Brigadier-General Wooldridge.
 During her stay in Folkestone, Queen Victoria allegedly visited the Pavilion Hotel, after which the hotel adopted the "Royal" prefix, becoming known as the Royal Pavilion Hotel.

 1896 to 1899: Late nineteenth century renovations

 New ownership

 In 1896, the ownership of the Royal Pavilion Hotel changed hands, and plans to refurbish the building were made public.
-The refurbishment work was undertaken by architect Colonel R. W. Edis, with plans to have the hotel be comparable in appearance and comfort to other higher profile establishments.
+(Note: Folkestone Chronicle 12 December 1896.
+Accessed: 7 October 2025) The refurbishment work was undertaken by Colonel R. W. Edis, with plans to have the hotel be comparable in appearance and comfort to other higher profile establishments.
 The developers Maple & Co had previously worked on the Coburg Hotel located at Grosvenor Square.

 Interior design

 Guest comfort was the primary focus of Maple & Co, with specific rooms in the Royal Pavilion building relocated, including the lounge to the centre of the building.
 Specialist interior designs were chosen, panelled wainscot oak for the walls, and frieze to mark Folkestone's shipbuilding history and active harbour.
 Decorative furnished chairs and settees were chosen for the lounge, antique Persian rugs sat atop a polished oaken floor, Oriental themed.
 Other rooms in the building such as the smoking room and billiard room were also intricately decorated, the former with mahogany rich satin wood inlayed Sheraton type furniture and the latter with oak fitted furniture and scarlet morocco upholstered chairs.
 The dining room was designed in a Georgian character, the furniture also of mahogany and upholstery of the chairs in a blue impressed morocco.
 The hotel's drawing room also functioned as a ballroom.
 The walls were designed with soft yellow silk panels, and the mantelpieces had elegant decorative depictions of classical landscape in similar soft colours.